-Fort Lauderdale Internet Crimes Lawyer
+Fort Lauderdale Internet Crime Lawyer

 Florida Internet theft crimes

 Internet theft is a broad category that encompasses crimes that involve a perpetrator stealing something from the victim.
-Examples of internet theft schemes include:
+Examples of Internet theft schemes include:

 - online seller fraud

 - collecting personal data from social media

 The way in which criminals go about Internet theft depends on their objective.
 Phishing scams and identity theft often go hand in hand as criminals use phishing scams as a means of soliciting personal information.
 Spam emails seek to convince recipients to participate in what appears to be an extremely rare, beneficial opportunity, but is typically an attempt to defraud Fort Lauderdale victims of their money by promising a product, service or benefit the victim never receives.

 Do not say anything that might incriminate you.
 Speak with an attorney first.